-A beautiful, intelligent cat, the Colorpoint Shorthair is a cat of physical extremes from its angular head and tall ears to its glossy coat.
+A beautiful, intelligent cat, the Colorpoint Shorthair is a cat of physical extremes from her angular head and tall ears to her glossy coat.

 Colorpoint Shorthair At a glance